FolkerKinzel/RecentFiles.WPF/Reference.md

 * Customizable for every language.
 * Has its own (asynchronous) persistence mechanism.
 * Synchronizes access between multiple threads and multiple instances of the same program.
-* Implements an interface, to support Dependency Inversion and unit tests (mockable).
+* Implements an interface to support Dependency Inversion and unit tests (mockable).

 .